{{item.title}}

 {{item.text}}

-As the 47th President of the United States, Donald Trump is expected to maintain his strong stance on deregulation and prioritize policies that address healthcare access and costs.
+President-elect Donald Trump is expected to maintain his strong stance on deregulation and prioritize policies that address healthcare access and costs.
 Looking ahead, the Trump administration intends to uphold campaign promises for the health sector with four key themes:

-President Trump’s second term marks a significant shift in the political landscape that could have considerable implications for the health industry.
-It is important to consider how the landscape has changed since President Trump’s first administration.
+President-elect Trump’s second term marks a significant shift in the political landscape that could have considerable implications for the health industry.
+It is important to consider how the landscape has changed since President-elect Trump’s first administration.
 For example, efforts to repeal and replace the Affordable Care Act (ACA) no longer retain the level of political or public support they did in 2016.
 Instead, recent comments from President-elect Trump have suggested he takes credit for “saving” the ACA; this may indicate more focus on technical fixes across the sector rather than sweeping reforms.

 The new Trump administration will also need to navigate working with a Republican party with significant intraparty tensions between traditional, establishment Republicans and the more populist Republicans who are increasingly skeptical of the traditional Republican platform regarding pro-business, small government ideology.
 For example, despite the traditional GOP stance against government interventionalist policies, President-elect Trump has vowed to “take on big pharma” and to address perceived anticompetitive activity.
 Likewise, Vice-President elect J.D.
 Vance has expressed support for FTC Commissioner Lina Khan as recently as August 2024 and remains a supporter of mandates such as a $35 cap on insulin across commercial plans.
 Indeed, this presents a paradox; while the campaign has emphasized deregulatory priorities throughout the election, the administration’s policies may stray further from the traditional GOP approach than in past years.